 New Fellows receive a one-time travel grant of $350.
 This grant is intended to assist new fellows with their relocation expenses.

 NWS Fellows periodically need to take time off for auditions and to participate in other activities intended to enhance their professional development.
 A Fellow may take time off at any time subject to approval by NWS.
 The exceptions to this policy are periods of critical artistic importance (e.g., preparing for and producing recordings and tours), known as "blackout" periods.
 All NWS Fellows may take up to three occasions per season for auditions without loss of stipend.
 Fellows may also use one of these audition time-off periods to pursue a significant non-paying performance activity or career-development opportunity outside NWS (e.g., to appear as a soloist with another orchestra).
-Fellows may also take additional time off (without stipend) for professional engagements and auditions in excess of three per season subject to the approval of the Dean of Musicians.
+Fellows may also take additional time off (without stipend) for professional engagements and auditions in excess of three per season subject to the approval of the Executive Vice President and Provost.

-Beginning in 2014, all first-year Fellows are required to carry a health insurance plan.
+Beginning in 2014, all Fellows are required to carry a health insurance plan.
 In addition, NWS Fellows are covered for $10,000 in accidental death and dismemberment insurance and up to $2,500 in medical insurance for accidents that occur during, or while traveling to and from, any scheduled NWS activity in the Miami area.

 The New World Symphony has a limited pool of funds available to extend low-interest loans of up to $10,000 to Fellows for the purchase of new instruments.
 Full details are available upon request.